Undergraduate Research and Creative Scholarship

 • The research and creative scholarship reflects the ways in which faculty in each respective discipline conducts research and creative scholarship;

-• The research and creative scholarship project can be communicated and disseminated in the same way a faculty member can in their respective disciplines;
+• The research and creative scholarship project can be communicated and disseminated in the same way a faculty member can in their respective discipline;

 • The research and creative scholarship project actively brings undergraduate students into the world of university research;